AgateTravel WeLiveToServe

 Season: Spring

-Keywords: pleasant day and cool night; moderate rainfall and high sea winds; cherry blossom season in early April; one of the best times for hiking
+Keywords: pleasant day and cool night; moderate rainfall; high sea winds; cherry blossom season lasts till early April; one of the best times for a visit

 Temperature

-In this month, the Pacific Ocean often brings sea winds to Wakayama.
-Especially on rainy or overcast periods with coldish temperatures, your feels-like temperature becomes lower, and such effect may be more pronounced by the sea.
+In this month, the sea winds from the Pacific Ocean often blow to Wakayama, making your feels-like temperature lower.
+Especially on rainy or overcast periods with stronger winds, such effect may be more pronounced by the sea wind.

 Moderate Rainfall

-Wakayama has 134 mm (5.3 in) average rainfall, distributed over two weeks.
-Generally speaking, this time mostly sees light or moderate rain with daily precipitation under 20 mm, but there may be one or two heavy rains with a possible accumulation of 30 mm or so.
+Wakayama has 134 mm (5.3 in) average rainfall in April, distributed over 14 days.
+Generally speaking, this time mostly sees light or moderate rain with daily precipitation under 20 mm, but there may be one or two heavy rains with a daily accumulation of 30 mm or so.
 All-day rainfall is rare, so outdoor activities can be carried out even on rainy days.
-It would be better for you to avoid heavy rain by checking the weather forecast, but if not possible, you can stay in a café for a short period and continue your journey after the rain stops.
+It would be better for you to avoid heavy rain by checking the weather forecast, but if not possible, you can stay in a café for a short period and continue your journey after the rain.

 Cherry blossom season is ongoing in early April, but rainfall may cause large clusters of flowers to fall.
 Thus, keep updated on relevant information and adjust your itinerary in time.